onnx/turnkeyml/docs/tools_user_guide.md

 ### Change Status Verbosity

 By default, `turnkey` will automatically apply a verbosity policy.
-You may override these default values by setting the `TURNKEY_STATUS` environment variable.
+You may override these default values by setting the `TURNKEY_VERBOSITY` environment variable.
 For example:

 ```
-# Use the "simple" verbosity mode
-export TURNKEY_VERBOSITY=simple

-# Use the "app" verbosity mode
+# Use the "static" verbosity mode
-export TURNKEY_VERBOSITY=app
+export TURNKEY_VERBOSITY=static

-# Use the "app_low" verbosity mode
+# Use the "dynamic" verbosity mode
-export TURNKEY_VERBOSITY=app_low
+export TURNKEY_VERBOSITY=dynamic
 ```

 ### Set the ONNX Opset